Suchwinder/Blitz/README.md

     ```
     dotenv -f .env run python main.py
     ```
+    IGNORE THE LAST TWO COMMANDS ABOVE, this was for earlier in our development track.
+Below is the new way of running the app.

     Instead of the above commands you can use gunicorn to run this application (and for this to work need a build ready to be served) to do that please go into front end and run ```npm run build```.
 Also be ensure you have it installed (it should be if used command 7).
     Then make sure you are in the root directory of this app.
 From there run:
     ```